cambrewitt-ship-it/contentflow/STRIPE_SETUP_CHECKLIST.md

 ### 6. Testing

 - [ ] Visit `/pricing` - should see 3 pricing tiers
-- [ ] Click "Subscribe" on Starter plan
+- [ ] Click "Subscribe" on In-House plan
 - [ ] Complete checkout with test card `4242 4242 4242 4242`
 - [ ] Verify redirect to `/dashboard/subscription?success=true`
 - [ ] Check Supabase `subscriptions` table - should have your record